Frequently asked questions

-Everything about posting events, auto-importing a venue calendar, privacy, and getting the most out of Scene.
+Everything about posting events, buying and selling tickets, wallet passes, waitlists and promo codes, auto-importing a venue calendar, privacy, and getting the most out of Scene.
 Can't find your answer?
 Get in touch.

 Scene is a community events calendar for the kink and leather community — title contests and weekends, fundraisers, parties, socials, classes, and conferences.
 Anyone can post; every listing is moderated before it goes live.
 It's volunteer-run and privacy-first.